ArataAI/anylanguage/README.md

 2. **Loading the Plugin**:
    - In the ComfyUI interface, right-click and select `Add Node -> conditioning -> multilanguage prompt`.
-   - The plugin will now be available in your node tree and can replace any previous plugin in your workflow.
+   - This plugin will replace the default `CLIP Text Encode (Prompt)` plugin, allowing you to input prompts in multiple languages.

 3. **Configuration**:
    - **API URL**: Defines the API URL, with the default set to OpenAI's API at `https://api.openai.com/v1/chat/completions`.